skilld-labs/zen/README.txt

 Build your own sub-theme:

   The base Zen theme is designed to be easily extended by its sub-themes.
-You shouldn't modify any of the CSS or PHP files in the root zen/ folder; but instead you should create a sub-theme of zen which is located in a sub-folder of the root zen/ folder.
+You shouldn't modify any of the CSS or PHP files in the zen/zen/ folder; but instead you should create a sub-theme of zen which is located in a sub-folder of the root zen/ folder.
 For example, the zen_classic sub-folder contains the files for the Zen Classic sub-theme.